DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 Best known, and factually legendary, is [Ubuweb](http://www.ubu.com), an encyclopedic site providing downloadable sound, video and text file version of avant-garde arts records, films and books.
 Most of them fall under the category of small edition artists' books, and are provided with the artists' permission - since most these works never created revenue when they were commercially released.

 All these sites run like small specialty bookstores (although they don't sell anything).
-They show that the opposite of Amazon and bookfi.org can work as well: personal selection and combination of books.
+They show that the opposite of Amazon and bookfi.org can work as well, namely the personal selection and combination of books.
 If they are as strong as in the case of Ubuweb and Monoskop, they create their own public that will download a work not because of having heard of it or of the author, but because being on such a particular site is recommendation enough.